TL;DR: if someone directed you to this page

 What Is the Ruling?

 The three rules of Gym Leader Challenge require decks to be Singleton, Single-Prize, and Single-type.
-These rules have some clarifications – the Singleton rule allows multiple copies of Basic Energies, and the Single-prize rule also bans Ancient Trait and ACE SPEC cards.
+These rules have some clarifications – the Singleton rule allows multiple copies of Basic Energies, and the Single-prize rule also bans ACE SPEC cards.
 These wrinkles are necessary for the balance of the game, and cause enough confusion for newcomers to the format as it is.
 Allowing Pokemon of multiple types in a deck would be a pretty drastic exception to the monotype rule for arguably little benefit.

 What’s Affected by This Ruling?